Hyperbolic monopoles with continuous symmetries: Introduction

-At this point, we have multiple ways of looking at hyperbolic monopoles with integral mass: solutions to the Bogmolny equation, rational maps, spectral curves, discrete Nahm data, and holomorphic spheres.
+At this point, we have multiple ways of looking at hyperbolic monopoles with integral mass: solutions to the Bogomolny equation, rational maps, spectral curves, discrete Nahm data, and holomorphic spheres.
 The first four are hyperbolic analogues to Euclidean monopoles, however, no analogue of holomorphic spheres exists for Euclidean monopoles, as Euclidean monopoles are not determined by their value at infinity.
 There are hyperbolic monopoles with non-integral mass.
 Indeed, Nash used the JNR ansatz (a generalization of 't Hooft's ansatz for instantons) to give charge one spherically symmetric hyperbolic monopoles with arbitrary mass~\cite{nash_geometry_1986}.
-This result was further improved by Sibner and Sibner, who used Taube's gluing argument to show that hyperbolic monopoles exist with arbitrary charge and mass~\cite{sibner_hyperbolic_2012}.
+This result was further improved by Sibner and Sibner, who used Taubes' gluing argument to show that hyperbolic monopoles exist with arbitrary charge and mass~\cite{sibner_hyperbolic_2012}.
 Thus, the study of hyperbolic monopoles turned to finding relationships between these viewpoints for arbitrary mass~\cite{murray_spectral_1996, murray_hyperbolic_2003, murray_complete_2000, norbury_asymptotic_2001, norbury_boundary_2004, norbury_spectral_2007}.
-However, while the holomorphic sphere viewpoint was generalized to arbitrary mass and charge, spectral curves were only found for arbitrary mass for charge one and two hyperbolic monopoles as well as for $\SU(N)$ monopoles satisfying specific boundary conditions.
+However, while the holomorphic sphere viewpoint was generalized to arbitrary mass and charge, spectral curves were found in general for arbitrary mass for charge one and two hyperbolic monopoles as well as for $\SU(N)$ monopoles satisfying specific boundary conditions.
+Additionally, substantial work has been done analyzing the spectral curves of hyperbolic monopoles with charge three and four~\cite{norbury_spectral_2007}.